 What is acne?

 The way acne affects the skin can vary tremendously between individuals.
-Some only experience the odd spot which resolves without a blemish.
+Some of us may just get an odd spot from time to time.
 For others, acne can cause persistent, large and inflamed pustules and nodules which may leave a blemish or a scar during the teenage years and beyond.
 We are able to help the whole spectrum of acne, from mild to severe, and have particular expertise in managing persistent acne in adults.
 Treating acne at an early stage will prevent permanent blemishes and scars from developing.

 Who gets acne?

-Acne is most common during the teenage period and may affect 90% of teenagers at some point.
-However, acne is not just a teenage problem as 30% of those in their twenties and 20% of those in their thirties are also affected by recurrent acne.
+Acne is most common during the teenage period amd 90% of teenagers get acne at some point.
+However, acne is not just a teenage problem.
+30% of those in their twenties and 20% of those in their thirties are also affected by recurrent acne.
 Adult acne is increasingly common and we see a large number of adult sufferers in our practice.

 What are the causes of acne?